patkub/mold-inventory/README.md

 - `pnpm nx cf-typegen mold-inventory-app` - update type definitions after adding new bindings to your Wrangler configuration
 - `pnpm nx cf:build mold-inventory-app` - build Next.js app for Cloudflare workerd runtime
 - `pnpm nx preview mold-inventory-app` - run locally in the Cloudflare workerd runtime, which is more accurate to production
+- `pnpm nx preview:staging mold-inventory-app` - run locally in the Cloudflare workerd runtime, which is more accurate to production, with Auth0 staging tenant
 - `pnpm nx upload mold-inventory-app` - deploy preview version to Cloudflare
 - `pnpm nx deploy mold-inventory-app` - deploy production version to Cloudflare